 - failed any unit where the specified conditions imposed at 10.2.3(b) have not been met;

 - failed the same unit or its equivalent which has previously been failed on three occasions while enrolled in any program(s);

 - has failed the same or any two different professional experience units or units containing professional experience while enrolled in any program(s); or

 - cumulatively, failed 50% or more of the credit points for which the student enrolled in all programs that have not been course completed.

 10.3.2 Effective date of termination

-Any termination of enrolment under this Regulation will take effect from the end of the study period during which the student became liable for such termination unless the termination is the subject of a review or appeal under Regulation 11.
+10.3.2.1Where a student does not apply for a formal review or appeal of the decision to terminate under this Regulation, the termination will take effect from the end of the study period during which the student became liable for such termination.

 10.3.3 Request for review of termination

 A student may apply for review of any termination of enrolment under the provisions of Regulation 11.